danielsaidi/website_danielsaidi/collections/_posts/2018/2018-12-27-alamofire-objectmapper.md

    Doctor Strange (2016-11-05 00:00:00 +0000)
 ```

-If you inspect the other properties, you will see that they are correctly parsed.
-Time to celebrate! ...then extend Alamofire with some additional functionality.
+If you inspect the other properties, they should be correctly parsed.
+Time to celebrate, then to extend Alamofire with additional functionality.

 ## Retry failing requests

-In the real world, a user most often has to authenticate her/himself in order to
-use some parts of an api.
-Authentication often returns a set of tokens, commonly
-an `auth token` and a `refresh token`.
+In real apps, a user most often has to authenticate her/himself in order to use some parts of an API.
+Authentication APIs commonly return an `auth token` and a `refresh token`.

-If the auth and refresh token pattern is used, the authentication flow could look
-something like this:
+If an auth and refresh token is used, the authentication flow could look something like this:

- * If no tokens exist and a request fails with an HTTP 401, the user may have to
- login (if the request is mandatory).
+ * If no tokens exist and a request fails with an HTTP 401, the user may have to login (if the request is mandatory).
 If so, show a login screen/prompt.
  * If tokens exist, the app should provide the `auth` token with each request.
- * If an `auth` token-based request fails with an HTTP 401, the `auth` token has
- most probably expired.
-The app should then save any requests that fail with 401
- and use the `refresh` token to request new tokens from the api.
+ * If an `auth` token-based request fails with an HTTP 401, the `auth` token has may have expired.
+The app should then save any requests that fail with 401 and use the `refresh` token to request new tokens from the API.
- * If the refresh succeeds, the app should parse the new tokens and retry failed
- requests with these new tokens.
+ * If the refresh succeeds, the app should parse the new tokens and retry failed requests with these new tokens.
 The app should use these new tokens from now on.
- * If the refresh request fails, the app should delete all tokens and logout the
+ * If the refresh request fails, the app should delete all tokens and logout the user.
- user.
 If the app requires a logged in user, the app should show a login screen.

-Alamofire makes this kind of logic easy to implement, since it has a
-`RequestRetrier` protocol that we can implement and inject into Alamofire.
-It's
-automatically notified about every failing request and lets you determine if a
-request should be retried or not.
+Alamofire makes this logic easy to implement with a `RequestRetrier`, which is a protocol that we can implement and inject into Alamofire.
+It's automatically notified about all failing request and lets you determine if a request should be retried or not.

 Let's demonstrate this by faking a failing request.
-First, add an `auth` route
-to `ApiRoute`, using `auth` as path.
-The static api will always give us the same
-auth token, but it's good enough for demo purposes.
+First, add an `auth` route to `ApiRoute`, using `auth` as path.
+The static api will always give us the same auth token, but it's good enough for demo purposes.

 Second, add a new `Auth` folder and add this protocol to it: